Full List of Arc’s Open Access Books

 1. Institutions and Research Bodies

-3. Crowdfunding through our Future Perfect New Voices Awards Program
+2. Crowdfunding through our New Voices Program

 Arc is nominating each year a list of eligible monographs for Open Access crowd-funding.
-It is seeking libraries and other partners to contribute $500 per year for each of three years.
+It is seeking libraries and other partners to contribute $550 per year for each of three years.
 In addition, Arc itself, its authors, and editorial boards are donating income from royalties into a dedicated Open Access fund.
-This money gets allocated each year to fund as many of the listed monographs so that they can be published in the following year as Open Access.
+This money gets allocated each year to fund as many as possible of the listed monographs so that they can be published in the following year as Open Access.
 In addition, the funding partners identify their preferred recipients so that they help curate an OA publishing program alongside the press.

 Arc welcomes Open Access publications, whether monographs (conventional length or short-form) or thematic collections of articles, and Open Access publication of individual articles in collections or journal issues.
 We negotiate a price for each on the basis of the following principles: